DragD3D: Realistic Mesh Editing with Rigidity Control Driven by 2D Diffusion Priors: Introduction

 One way to address these shortcomings is to use data-driven methods.
 Data-driven methods use three main strategies: \\(1) learn the shape space of certain classes of objects and use it to guide the deformations~\cite{yumer2016learning,wang20193dn,yifan2020neural,jakab2021keypointdeformer,deng2021deformed,liu2021editing,yang2021learning,shechter2022neuralmls,hyung2023local}\\(2) learn the deformation behavior from a set of example deformations in a supervised manner~\cite{sumner2005mesh,popa2007interactive,tang2022neural}.
-The biggest challenge in these first two strategies is the reliance on real 3D data.
-While the collection of 3D datasets available for research has greatly improved in the last few years, it is minuscule compared to the richness of 2D images available; it can be argued that a large gap between these two will always exist due to the inherent challenges in 3D acquisition compared to 2D acquisition. \\(3) Another strategy is to rely on optimizing the shape using 2D priors obtained from large pre-trained 2D models such as CLIP~\cite{mohammad2022clip,gao2023textdeformer,sanghi2023clip} or stable diffusion~\cite{poole2022dreamfusion,mikaeili2023sked,tsalicoglou2023textmesh}, and guide the deformation through differential rendering.
-This strategy has only been relatively recently explored in the context of 3D shape synthesis from a text prompt, but presently none of these can accommodate user-specified geometric constraints, and it is not obvious how to extend these methods to do so.
-As a result, in this category, there is very little work in the context of surface editing.
+The biggest challenge in the above two strategies is the reliance on real 3D data.
+While the collection of 3D datasets available for research has greatly improved in the last few years, it is minuscule compared to the richness of 2D images available; it can be argued that a large gap between these two will always exist due to the inherent challenges in 3D acquisition compared to 2D acquisition. \\(3) Another strategy is to rely on optimizing the shape using 2D priors obtained from large pre-trained 2D generative models such as CLIP~\cite{mohammad2022clip,gao2023textdeformer,sanghi2023clip} or stable diffusion~\cite{poole2022dreamfusion,mikaeili2023sked,tsalicoglou2023textmesh}, and guide the deformation through differential rendering. \tibilm{ Although these works have demonstrated the generation of 3D objects from scratch, an open question is whether large-scale 2D diffusion models embed 3D geometry knowledge well enough to enable their use in user-controlled geometry-related tasks such as mesh manipulation.
+Our work is an important first step towards understanding this. }

+\tibin{Many challenges exist related to using 2D diffusion priors obtained from large pre-trained 2D models to guide the 3D deformation.
+We note three of the most fundamental challenges that have been observed: (1) A large variety of views are necessary to guide the deformation (2) the DDS is noisy and will not be influenced by small local variations of the geometry, thus requiring a well-designed geometric regularizer and (3) the 2D prior keeps the deformed object within the class of objects specified in the text, but, as noted in DragGAN~\cite{pan2023drag}, allows changing the identity of the objects, which is undesirable for a mesh editing and deformation framework. }